RocketRace/easy_z3/readme.md

 ## Why

-Purely to make linters angry
+~~Purely to make linters angry~~ To show that this is even possible!

 ## Hold on, if `>>`/`<<` are `implies`, where's bitshifting?

 Excellent question!
-Um...
+Unfortunately, Python's syntax limits us to one or the other.
+I chose to bind logical meaning to bitwise operators, to unify the interface (`&`, `|` and `^` are logical AND, OR, and XOR respectively).

 ## How